flynnwatsonWC/IT5016D_Assessment-2_20220782/README.txt

 Opening or Closing a Ticket:

-Type in the 'O' key to open a ticket, and type in the 'C' key to close a ticket.
+Type in the 'O' key to open a ticket, or type in the 'C' key to close a ticket.

 Responding to a Ticket:

-If you want to enter a response, press the 'R' key and enter your response.
+If you want to enter a response to the ticket, press the 'R' key and enter your response.

 Deleting a Ticket:

-1. If you type the 'D' key, it will ask you if you want, (Y) or don't want to delete your ticket, (N).
+1. If you want to delete a ticket, type the 'D' key, it will ask you if you want, (Y) or don't want to delete your ticket, (N).

-2. If you typed 'Y', the ticket will be deleted and there will be one less ticket created.
-If you typed 'N', a confirmation message will appear telling you there have been no changes made.
+2. If you type 'Y', the ticket will be deleted and there will be one less ticket created.
+If you typed 'N', a confirmation message will appear telling you there have been no changes made to the ticket.